egeloen/ivory-http-adapter/doc/configuration.md

 ## Message factory

-The message factory allows to create an empty response which will be populated by the http adapter after the request has been processed.
-By default, the factory is the `Ivory\HttpAdapter\Message\MessageFactory` which returns an `Ivory\HttpAdapter\Message\Response`.
-So, if you want to use your own response class in order to add extra behaviors, you can define your own which implements the `Ivory\HttpAdapter\Message\ResponseInterface` or extends the `Ivory\HttpAdapter\Message\Response`.
-Then, instantiate it in your custom factory which implements the `Ivory\HttpAdapter\Message\MessageFactoryInterface` or extends the `Ivory\HttpAdapter\Message\MessageFactory`.
-Finally, to get/set it, you can use:
+The message factory allows to create a PSR-7 request, an internal request and an empty response.
+So, if you want to use your own classes in order to add extra behaviors, you can define your own and instantiate it in your custom factory which implements the `Ivory\HttpAdapter\Message\MessageFactoryInterface` or extends the `Ivory\HttpAdapter\Message\MessageFactory`.
+Then, to get/set it, you can use:

 ``` php
 use My\MessageFactory;